 This is a collaborative post

-If you are renting a house, you will be aware that you can’t go overboard and make a lot of changes to the house due to agreements and rules put in place.
+If you are renting a house, like in apartments for rent in gresham or you will be aware that you can’t go overboard and make a lot of changes to the house due to agreements and rules put in place.
 However, you don’t have to go all out to decorate a house, there are a lot of personal touches that you can add to make a house feel like a home.
 If you are living in a rental and you are looking to give it a more homely feel then, you have come to the right place because we have got a guide to help you.

 Stick to Agreements

 Since you will be living in a rental house, you will usually not be able make a huge amount of changes and it is important that you stick to the agreements that have been put in place.
 Often, when you first move into a rental you will be given a lot of paperwork and contracts to look at and sign so you know what can and can’t do with the property.
 Have a look at what has been said when it comes to decorating so you don’t do anything that the landlord will not be happy about.